 The level of investment is also different: the 3D level scanner requires software and more engineering to give you all the benefits of the technology.
 You can implement the information into the control system, but the 3D software is the real key here and that part can be a pretty big investment for you.

-3D level scanner and radar level scanner applications
+3D level scanner and radar level transmitter applications

 To know more about level measurement, please ask our engineers!